 There are many ways marketing can use artificial intelligence (AI), including alerts, anomaly detection, machine learning (ML), natural language processing (NLP), predictive analytics, and other AI technologies.
 These technologies are crucial because they allow marketers to act immediately on new insights, automatically serving dynamic content.

 Dynamic pricing, automated sales funnel projections, automated content generation, and real-time personalization are available with predictive analytics, machine learning, and AI-powered marketing capabilities.
-The BI-powered data revolution is here, disrupting all the legacy systems, concepts, and approaches.
+The Generative BI data revolution is here, disrupting all the legacy systems, concepts, and approaches.

 Many marketing leaders are thinking about data-driven transformation as a future activity.
 Increasing market share, expanding into new customer groups, and enhancing product positioning are just a few of the objectives a Chief Marketing Officer is supposed to achieve each year.
 In a never-ending cycle of fighting to succeed, it's easy to get caught up in tactical, day-to-day operations and lose focus on long-term strategic goals.